Belete12/StarwarMovies/README.md

 # StarwarMoviesAPI
-- An API built in Node.js.
-It provides the user with Star Wars characters.
-- GET Retrieve character info from the database.
+-  The API fetches the star war film datas like Title, Director info, epsod Id...
-- GET Retrieve character info based on their gender from the database.
+- GET Retrieve films details info from the Starwar database....